World Travellers Riccarton’s travel specialist Rachael Hawkey travelled to Perth, Western Australia, and documents her experience in this blog post.

 Next were were off to Ku De Ta.
 This restaurant in Bali is so popular with the people of Perth that they decided why not open one in Perth!

-This is a big restaurant with lot of separate function space.
-Indoor and Outdoor.
+This is a big indoor and outdoor restaurant with lot of separate function space.
 We weren’t on a miserable grey day so sat inside.
 I think it would be have a lot better if it was bustling on a sunny day.
 The food I wasn’t overly wowed by.
 Again we had share plates that included beef brisket, oysters and octopus.
-A cool novelty was going to the bathroom here and the bathrooms are hidden in the wall, you wouldn’t have known they were there if you didn’t see the sign and push on the wall.
+A cool novelty was going to the bathroom as they are hidden in the wall.
+You wouldn’t have known they were there if you didn’t see the sign and push on the wall.
 Service was excellent.

-Upon returning to Elizabeth Quay we met Ryan for our 2 hour walking tour
+Upon returning to Elizabeth Quay we met our guide for a two hour walking tour.

 I do recommend this tour around Perth City.
-Two Feet tours are designed to appeal to all age groups and demographics.
-The 2 hour tour covers 3km with frequent rest stops.
-They do multiple other tours and can specialize custom tours.
-Affiliated with Urban Adventures.
-Guide was knowledgable and gave great info you would be interested in.
+Two Feet tours, affiliated with Urban Adventures, are designed to appeal to all age groups and demographics.
+The two hour tour covers 3km with frequent rest stops.
+They do multiple other tours and also offer specialised custom tours.
+Our guide was knowledgable and gave great info.
 We saw lots of sights.
 He also knew little shortcuts when it started to drizzle.
-We got to see around Elizabeth Quay which is where new hotels are being built and lots of other development, around big oil company offices that were connected around Heritage buildings, giving a real
+We got to look around Elizabeth Quay which is where new hotels are being built and lots of other development, including around big oil company offices that were connected to Heritage buildings, giving a real

 What I was surprised about was the artistic arcades and laneways that reminded me a lot of Melbourne and multiple art sculptures through the city.

-We went into one of the popular restaurants Epicurean.
-There are a series of different culinary stations.
+We went into one of the popular restaurants Epicurean, where there are a series of different culinary stations.
 Diners can choose from seafood, sushi and salads or indulge in the Asian dim sum and noodles.
 Epicurean also boasts a Western hot food station, a tandoori oven for authentic flavours of India and a dessert station featuring amazing chocolate fountains.
 We saw the dessert station and it was like being a kid in a candy store.